redexp/backbone-dom-view/README.md

     }
 });
 ```
-Class `active` will not be added when view will be created even if model field `active` is `true`, beacuse it will wait for `change:active` event.
+Class `active` will not be added when view will be created even if model field `active` is `true`, because it will wait for `change:active` event.
 Instead of it class `selected` will be synced with model field `selected` on view creation because it uses `@selected` notation.

 ### getModel()